 If you're not sure of which career to pursue, consider seeking the advice of a job coach or therapist that specializes in Asperger's.
 These professionals have experience and knowledge in helping people with Asperger's achieve success.

-People with Asperger's often struggle with integrating sensory input from their environment.
+People with Asperger's often struggle with sensory input.
 An individual may find it difficult to ignore annoying sensations, become anxious in areas with bright lights or sudden noises, or get overstimulated easily.
 These sensitivities can have a significant effect on his or her job performance.
 While therapy involving sensory integration can help you better manage these issues, you can't eliminate them.
 Choosing a work environment that supports the way your body and brain function is the best way to ensure long-term success.